nap-it/its-perception-service/README.md

-        "type": int, // Type of the CPM sending station "latitude": float, // Latitude of the CPM sending station "longitude": float, // Longitude of the CPM sending station "speed": float, // Speed of the CPM sending station "heading": float, // Heading of the CPM sending station "altitude": float, // Altitude of the CPM sending station "acceleration": float // Acceleration of the CPM sending station },
+        "type": int, // Type of the CPM sending station "latitude": float, // Latitude of the CPM sending station "longitude": float, // Longitude of the CPM sending station "altitude": float, // Altitude of the CPM sending station "speed": float, // Speed of the CPM sending station "acceleration": float, // Acceleration of the CPM sending station "heading": float, // Heading of the CPM sending station },
+    "receiver": {
+        "id": int, // Unique identifier of the CPM receiving station "type": int // Type of the CPM receiving station },
+    "cpm": {
+        "age": int, // Age of the CPM in milliseconds "timestamp": double, // Timestamp of the CPM in UNIX seconds "timestamp2004": double // Timestamp of the CPM in ETSI standard },
     "objects": [
         {
-            "id": int, // Identifier for the object "uniqueID": long, // Unique identifier for the object "sensorType": string, // Sensor type that detected the object "sensorID": int, // Sensor id that detected that object "confidence": int, // Confidence level of the detection (0-100) "latitude": float, // Latitude of the object in degrees "longitude": float, // Longitude of the object in degrees "altitude": float, // Altitude of the object in meters "referenceLatitude": float, // Latitude of the CPM sending station "referenceLongitude": float, // Longitude of the CPM sending station "xDistance": float, // Distance in the x-axis (north) from the CPM sending station to the object in meters "yDistance": float, // Distance in the y-axis (east) from the CPM sending station to the object in meters "xDistanceCov": float, // Covariance of the x-axis distance "yDistanceCov": float, // Covariance of the y-axis distance "altitudeCov": float, // Covariance of the altitude "speed": float, // Speed of the object in m/s "xVelocity": float, // Velocity of the object in the x-axis (north) in m/s "yVelocity": float, // Velocity of the object in the y-axis (east) in m/s "xVelocityCov": float, // Covariance of the x-axis velocity "yVelocityCov": float, // Covariance of the y-axis velocity "acceleration": float, // Acceleration of the object in m/s² "xAcceleration": float, // Acceleration of the object in the x-axis (north) in m/s² "yAcceleration": float, // Acceleration of the object in the y-axis (east) in m/s² "xAccelerationCov": float, // Covariance of the x-axis acceleration "yAccelerationCov": float, // Covariance of the y-axis acceleration "heading": float, // Heading of the object in degrees (0-360) "headingCov": float, // Covariance of the heading "xSize": float, // Size of the object in the x-axis (width) in meters "ySize": float, // Size of the object in the y-axis (length) in meters "zSize": float, // Size of the object in the z-axis (height) in meters "angularVelocity": float, // Angular velocity of the object in rad/s "angularVelocityCov": float, // Covariance of the angular velocity "classification": string, // Classification of the object as a string "classificationID": int, // Classification ID of the object "stationSenderID": int, // ID of the station that sent the CPM "stationSenderType": int, // Type of the station that sent the CPM "stationReceiverID": int, // ID of the station that received the CPM "stationReceiverType": int, // Type of the station that received the CPM "objectAge": int, // Age of the object in milliseconds "objectTimestamp": double, // Timestamp of the object detection in UNIX seconds "cpmAge": int, // Age of the CPM in milliseconds "cpmTimestamp": double, // Timestamp of the CPM in ETSI standard "cpmTimestampUnix": double // Timestamp of the CPM in UNIX seconds }
+            "id": int, // Identifier for the object "uniqueID": long, // Unique identifier for the object "age": int, // Age of the object in milliseconds "timestamp": double, // Timestamp of the object detection in UNIX seconds "classification": string, // Classification of the object as a string "classificationID": int, // Classification ID of the object "confidence": int, // Confidence level of the detection (0-100) "latitude": float, // Latitude of the object in degrees "longitude": float, // Longitude of the object in degrees "xDistance": float, // Distance in the x-axis (north) from the CPM sending station to the object in meters "yDistance": float, // Distance in the y-axis (east) from the CPM sending station to the object in meters "altitude": float, // Altitude of the object in meters "xDistanceConf": float, // Confidence of the x-axis distance "yDistanceConf": float, // Confidence of the y-axis distance "altitudeConf": float, // Confidence of the altitude "speed": float, // Speed of the object in m/s "xVelocity": float, // Velocity of the object in the x-axis (north) in m/s "yVelocity": float, // Velocity of the object in the y-axis (east) in m/s "xVelocityConf": float, // Confidence of the x-axis velocity "yVelocityConf": float, // Confidence of the y-axis velocity "angularVelocity": float, // Angular velocity of the object in rad/s "angularVelocityConf": float, // Confidence of the angular velocity "acceleration": float, // Acceleration of the object in m/s² "xAcceleration": float, // Acceleration of the object in the x-axis (north) in m/s² "yAcceleration": float, // Acceleration of the object in the y-axis (east) in m/s² "xAccelerationConf": float, // Confidence of the x-axis acceleration "yAccelerationConf": float, // Confidence of the y-axis acceleration "heading": float, // Heading of the object in degrees (0-360) "headingConf": float, // Confidence of the heading "xSize": float, // Size of the object in the x-axis (width) in meters "ySize": float, // Size of the object in the y-axis (length) in meters "zSize": float, // Size of the object in the z-axis (height) in meters "sensorType": string, // Sensor type that detected the object "sensorID": int, // Sensor id that detected that object }
         {...}
     ]